Winged scapula: Treatment

-There are a variety of classifications for winged scapula, and likewise several treatment options.
+There are various classifications for winged scapula, and likewise, several treatment options.
 Strength training, particularly of the serratus anterior, may be recommended as this muscle is responsible for holding the medial scapula close to the rib cage.
 In more severe cases, physical therapy can help by strengthening related muscles.
 Physical therapy constitutes treatment options if there is weakness of the glenohumeral joint muscles, but if the muscles do not contract clinically and symptoms continue to be severe for more than 3–6 months, surgery may be the next choice.

 Physical therapy for a winged scapula will usually incorporate exercises aimed at strengthening the serratus anterior.
-The push-up plus (PUP) exercise is one of the most commonly prescribed for strengthening the serratus anterior.
-The push-up plus is usually done in either a push-up position either against a wall or progressed to the floor.
+The push-up plus (PUP) exercise is one of the most commonly prescribed exercises for strengthening the serratus anterior.
+The push-up plus is usually done in either a push-up position either against a wall, or progressed to the floor.
 Full scapular protraction (the plus) is added after full elbow extension at the end of the usual push-up exercise.
 The plus phase during the PUP exercise has been shown to elicit the highest average serratus anterior electromyographic (EMG) activity when compared with other SA-activating and closed kinetic chain exercises.

 Surgical options include neurolysis (chordotomy) and intercostal nerve transfer if a nerve lesion is the cause of winging.
 For scapular winging not amenable to nerve repair, tendon transfer is an option.
 Pectoralis major transfer can be done for isolated serratus anterior palsy, and an Eden-Lange procedure can be done for isolated trapezius palsy.
 When tendon transfer is not feasible, such as in the case of muscular dystrophy or multiple muscular deficits, remaining options include scapulothoracic fusion (also known as scapulodesis), which induces bony fusion between the scapula and the rib cage, and scapulothoracic fixation without arthrodesis (scapulopexy).
 Even though scapulothoracic fusion has been shown to have successful outcomes, complications were present in over 40% of the 130 patients observed by Kord et al.